-The upper reaches of the Eden Valley is overlooked by the most distinctive geographical feature in the dale: Wild Boar Fell.
+The upper reaches of the Eden Valley are overlooked by the most distinctive geographical feature in the dale: Wild Boar Fell.
 On maps of yore it was referred to as ‘Wilbert’s Fell’ so the name is probably a derivation of that and nothing to do with boar at all.
-That was quite reassuring given that I was planning to camp on it.
+That was quite reassuring given that I was planning to wild camp on it.

 In its shadow lies Mallerstang, on the border of Yorkshire and Cumbria.
 ‘Mallerstang’ – that’s a good old English name.
 I’ve looked into the etymology of ‘Mallerstang’ and found a few different tales.
 One from The History and Traditions of Mallerstang Forest and Pendragon Castle mentions ‘Mallard Stank’ which translates as ‘pool of the Mallard’.
 Even though the pool has long since disappeared the name stuck.

 The fell’s profile can be seen many miles down the Eden Valley to the north, its millstone grit crags giving it a distinctive profile.
 To the west, Wild Boar Fell’s flanks are nowhere near as impressive as they gently slope down to meet Sally Beck, a tributary of the River Rawthay.
 I’ve never been to the summit from this side as on a map it looks like a dull plod.
 However the climb out of the Eden Valley is anything but.
 Its not too difficult a climb either as its summit is only 2323ft (708m) above sea level.